7underlines/vdotenv/README.md

 - There is no special handling of quotation marks.
 This means that they are part of the VAL.
 - Environment variables may not contain whitespace.

-Note that there is also another dotenv module with possibly more relaxed syntax rules available https://vpm.vlang.io/mod/zztkm.vdotenv.
+Note that there is also another dotenv module with more relaxed syntax rules (eg. inline comments) available https://vpm.vlang.io/mod/zztkm.vdotenv.
 We cannot relax these because we would lose docker .env compatibility.